CertiCoq/certicoq/INSTALL.md

 ### Prerequisites

-To install the compiler, you need OCaml (tested with `4.07.1` ) and Coq 8.12.
+To install the compiler, you need OCaml (tested with `4.07.1` ) and Coq 8.12.1.

 CertiCoq depends on the following Coq packages:
-`ExtLib` and `MetaCoq` (which requires `Equations`).
+`ExtLib`, `Equations` `MetaCoq`.

 #### Building the dependencies

-The dependencies can either be installed manually (from sources or via `opam`) or automatically via provided submodules.

-##### Manual installation of dependencies
+The source code of the dependencies is provided in the directory `submodules`.
+The dependencies are preinstalled in the VM.
+You only need to install these if you are compiling CertiCoq in your machine.

+Note that installing released versions of Equations and MetaCoq will not work as CertiCoq depends on specific (unreleased) versions of these packages.
+We recommend installing all dependencies from the provided source code.

+To install the dependencies type the following commands from the top-level CertiCoq directory.

 ###### Ext-lib

-You can install [ExtLib](https://github.com/coq-community/coq-ext-lib) (v0.11.2) from the source code or from opam with `opam install coq-ext-lib.0.11.2`.
+    # cd submodules/coq-ext-lib
+    # make
+    # make install

 ###### Equations

-You can install [Equations](https://github.com/mattam82/Coq-Equations) (v1.2.3) from opam or from their source code or from opam with `opam install coq-equations.1.2.3+8.12`.
+    # cd submodules/Equations
+    # bash configure.sh
+    # make
+    # make install

 ###### MetaCoq

-Currently, MetaCoq needs to be installed manually from the `coq-8.12` branch in [MetaCoq's github](https://github.com/MetaCoq/metacoq/tree/coq-8.12).

-##### Installation of dependencies via submodules

-Make sure that you do not have any of the dependencies installed already.
-From the `certicoq/` directory, run:
+    # cd submodules/metacoq
+    # bash configure.sh local
+    # make all
+    # make translations

-    # make submodules
+    # make install

-Note that this approach will only work if your installation path for Coq is writable without root privileges, this should for instance be the case if Coq was installed via `opam`.

 ### Building the compiler

   From the `certicoq/` directory, run:

-    # make -j4
+    # make

   After the sources are successfully compiled, you can compile and install the CertiCoq plugin with: